Skip to content

 Thyroid system showing various thyroid hormones

-Symptoms of hypothyroidism in dogs
+Symptoms of Hypothyroidism in Dogs

 The symptoms of hypothyroidism can vary greatly because low thyroid hormone affects every cell and organ in the body.
 The most common clinical signs of hypothyroidism in dogs are: